-Once back in Phoenix, Lo-Lo was craving chicken and waffles so he started cooking the dish for family and friends.
-They loved it and wanted more!
+Once back in Phoenix, Lo-Lo was craving chicken and waffles, so he started cooking the dish for family and friends.
+But, of course, they loved it and wanted more!

 Lo-Lo realized he wanted to bring chicken and waffles to Phoenix.
 He smartly managed his risk by using his grandmother’s restaurant as a place to test his concept.

-By 2002, Lo-Lowas ready for his own restaurant.
-His first restaurant location was 1,000 sq. ft. and quickly turned Phoenix, AZ into an unlikely destination for authentic soul food.
+By 2002, Lo-Lowas ready for his restaurant.
+His first restaurant location was 1,000 sq. ft., and quickly turned Phoenix, AZ into an unlikely destination for authentic soul food.
 With food that good, it took no time for lines to form around the block.

 Before Lo-Lo knew it he had celebrity fans, including Charles Barkley, the Phoenix Suns, Shaq and Muhammad Ali.
 He also soon began catering events for the Arizona Cardinals, Snoop Dogg, Allen Iverson, Amare Stoudemire, the Pittsburgh Steelers, the Oregon Ducks and Chicago Cubs players.
 The restaurant has also been featured on TNT’s “Inside the NBA.”

 Not bad for a guy who used to greet guests, run back to cook the food, and then don the chicken outfit and distribute flyers out front.

 When asked about his success Larry says “hard work pays off.”
 As a dedicated chef and savvy business owner Larry was just as smart about growing his business as he was about refining his authentic mouth-watering menu.